Insurance for In-Home Caregivers

 - And More

-Also known as Errors and Omissions or E&O insurance, this may be an essential policy that protects you and your company in case of a lawsuit due to alleged professional wrongdoing, including coverage for:
+Also known as Errors and Omissions, E&O or malpractice insurance, Professional Liability coverage can be essential to protecting your business, career, and reputation.
+It protects caregivers in case of a lawsuit due to alleged professional wrongdoing, including coverage for:

 - Errors